 A recapitulation of solar dryers in realm - evaluating geometry, modes, thermal energy storage, and applications in agricultural produce

-1Amrutvahini College of Engineering Sangamner, Maharashtra, 422608, India; Department of Management Studies and Research, Gokhale Education Society’s R.H.
-Sapat College of Engineering, Nashik, Maharashtra, 422005, India
+1Amrutvahini College of Engineering Sangamner, Maharashtra, 422608, India; Gokhale Education Society’s, R.H.
+Sapat College of Engineering, Management Studies and Research, Nashik, Maharashtra, 422005, India

 2SNJB's, Late Sau.
 Kantabai Bhavarlalji Jain College of Engineering, Chandwad, Maharashtra, 423101, India